kingparra/dierbach/01_-_introduction/comp_problem_solving.rst

 ------------------------------
 * Write a script, run it with :kbd:`F5`, then debug.
 Arrowing up and pressing :kbd:`Ctrl`-:kbd:`Enter` will copy that line to the prompt.
-* But, let's be serious here; Don't use IDLE, it's crap.
-Use Vim and bpython instead, or any sane editor.
+* But, let's be serious here; Don't use IDLE, it's terrible.
+Use vim and xonsh instead, or any sane editor.